 - 1 pound of mild breakfast sausage

-- 16 ounce bag of frozen hash browns, thawed
+- 16-ounce bag of frozen hash brown potatoes, thawed

-- 8 ounce of cream cheese, softened and sliced
+- 8-ounce package of cream cheese, softened and sliced

 Frozen Hash Browns: Frozen tater tots would also work for this recipe, as they’re both essentially just grated potatoes.

 Colby-Jack Cheese: You can make this by mixing equal parts of Colby and Monterey Jack cheeses.
-Alternatively, another mild cheese like Pepper Jack, Cheddar, or Gouda would also work for this recipe.
+Alternatively, another mild cheese like Pepper Jack, Cheddar Cheese, or Gouda would also work for this recipe.

 Breakfast Sausage: You could easily make this recipe vegetarian by switching the pork sausage for a plant-based sausage.